 The verbal reasoning test lasts for 36 minutes and tests a pupil's ability to understand what they have read and apply key reasoning skills.

 The non-verbal reasoning test lasts for 32 minutes and is designed to assess a pupil's ability to analyse visual information (pictures, diagrams and shapes) and to solve problems using visual reasoning.

 The ISEB Common Pre-Tests are rooted in the Key Stage 2 national curriculum and therefore can and should be prepared for.

 Atom Learning is an AI-driven, online learning and mock test platform which exactly mirrors the real Pre-Tests, comprehensively preparing pupils for the ISEB Common Pre-Tests.

 Atom Learning achieves this through:

-Each pupil receives a standard-age-score (SAS) per subject based on their performance in the test.
-The SAS takes into account a pupil's age when grading the pupil for a given subject.
-This means that an older pupil could perform better in the test than a younger pupil but still receive a lower SAS overall.
+Each pupil receives an age-standardised score (SAS) per subject based on their performance in the test.
+The SAS takes into account a pupil’s age when grading, meaning that an older pupil could perform better in the test than a younger pupil but still receive a lower SAS overall.

 Each senior school decides how it uses the pupils' results.
-The selective senior schools use them to discern which pupils to interview, and then assess again according to their own methods and criteria.
+The selective senior schools use them to discern which pupils to interview and/or assess again according to their own methods and criteria.

 |Bedford School||Bradfield College||Brighton College||Caterham School|